ACINQ/api-documentation/README.md

 **IMPORTANT NOTE**: Your API client must support [SNI](http://en.wikipedia.org/wiki/Server_Name_Indication) in order to not receive certificate name mismatch warnings.

-Is is possible to, among other things:
+It is possible to, among other things:

 * Access public data (ticker, asks, bids, trades, etc...)
 * Authenticate users with their permission using OAuth2 *